aranoniem/Dapper/README.md

 The program can be used with two datasets: Holland and Nationaal.
 You could use either by calling it in the place of “dataset”, or when using Holland to leave “dataset” empty.

 ```
-python3 main.py “dataset”
+python3 main.py
 ```

-This will prompt you for an algorithm with which you would like create a rail network, how many trajectories can be used as a maximum and how long each trajectory may be timewise.
-The program will output the generated rail network and its quality score (K).
+This will prompt you for an algorithm with which you would like create a rail network, at what level you want your algorithm, how many trajectories can be used as a maximum, how long each trajectory may be timewise and how many iterations you would prefer.
+If it is an iterative algorithm it will also ask the program will also ask for the maximum amount of iterations one iteration can have without a better solution.
+After that it will output the generated rail network and its quality score (K).

 ### Structure
 The following list describes the organization of the directory and its most important components.